 Fashion Week 2010

 The Heart Truth returned to Mercedes-Benz Fashion Week on February 11, 2010, for the annual Red Dress Collection Fashion Show.
 The Fashion Show paired 17 of America's top designers with "women of heart" including Heidi Klum, Kristin Chenoweth, Felicity Huffman, Robin Roberts and Valerie Harper.
 The Red Dress Collection 2010 was presented by Diet Coke.
 National sponsors include Swarovski, Tylenol and St. Joseph Aspirin; and make-up partner Bobbi Brown Cosmetics.

 Red Dress Collection Fashion Show in Argentina

-Dr. Cristina Rabadan-Diehl, from The Heart Truth campaign (fourth person from right), with Argentine celebrities during the launch of the campaign in partnership with the Favaloro Foundation from Argentina.
-The campaign in Argentina will be known as Cuidá tu corazón, The Heart Truth™ (Take Care of Your Heart) and was officially launched on September 9, 2009, with a Red Dress Collection fashion show during an annual fashion event called "Buenos Aires Alta Moda".
+Dr. Cristina Rabadan-Diehl, from The Heart Truth program (fourth person from right), with Argentine celebrities during the launch of the program in partnership with the Favaloro Foundation from Argentina.
+The program in Argentina will be known as Cuidá tu corazón, The Heart Truth™ (Take Care of Your Heart) was officially launched on September 9, 2009, with a Red Dress Collection fashion show during an annual fashion event called "Buenos Aires Alta Moda".

 Fashion Week 2009